g00glen00b/dimitri.codes/content/posts/2021-05-11-generating-social-cards-gatsby/index.md

 This will create a white box on your image with a darkblue border.

 ![Current progress of social card](images/social-card-border.png)

+*Be aware, the bordered white box is surrounded by a light gray background.
+It's not visible because it's the same background as my blog.*

 ### Showing text
 The next part is to show the title of each blog post.
 Since we have access to the node, we can obtain the title and show it: